 With a little work in October, we will be rewarded with a major color show in early spring, when the rest of the landscape assumes a brown and gray color scheme.

 Tulips and daffodils may be our first recollection of spring flowering bulbs; however, a myriad of lesser-known bulbs are easy to plant and will provide years of spring delight.

-One of the great assets to being a gardener is trying out new plants and new techniques (or rediscovered old techniques).
-Some shine and some leave us wondering what the fuss is all about.
+One of the great corollaries of being a gardener is the opportunity to try out new plants and new techniques (or rediscovered old techniques).
+Some shine, and some leave us wondering what the fuss is all about.